yangong23/VSEnetworksLSEH/README.md

 ```
 python SVDdescriptions.py
 ```
-Obtain the result file "train_svd.txt" in the root folder of "output".
+Obtain the result file "train_svd.txt" in the root folder of "output", and copy it into the dataset (e.g. f30k_precomp and coco_precomp).

 ## Run VSRN Projects
 ### Training